Top Vitamins and Supplements for Women in Their 30s and 40s

 5. Essential Folic Acid for Prenatal Health & More

-Folic acid, also known as folate, is well known as a vital prenatal vitamin.
+Folic acid, sometimes called folate, is well known as a vital prenatal vitamin.
 Women who consume healthful diets with adequate folate throughout their childbearing years may reduce their risk of having a child with a birth defect of the brain or spinal cord.10 Sources of folate include fruits, vegetables, whole grain products, fortified cereals and dietary supplements.

 Folate offers benefits beyond prenatal support.
-Beyond the prenatal benefits of folic acid, it also supports your cardiovascular health and mood, as people with low folic acid levels may have a higher risk of heart health and mood concerns.11
+In addition to the prenatal benefits of folic acid, this nutrient also supports your cardiovascular health and mood, as people with low folic acid levels may have a higher risk of heart health and mood concerns.11

-If you don’t get enough folic acid from your daily diet, try Swanson Real Food Folic Acid, which provides 1,000 mcg of folic acid per veggie capsule, derived from organic citrus limon extract.
+If you don’t get enough folic acid from your daily diet, try Swanson Folic Acid, which provides 1,000 mcg of folic acid per veggie capsule, derived from organic citrus lemon extract.

 6. Energizing, Muscle-Supporting Protein